WebGoat/WebGoat/platformQuickStarts/GCP/GKE-Docker/README.md

 In the output you should see a message like "Created load..."  after a "Creating load..." which means that the public facing loadbalancer (even thou there is just one container running!) is ready.

+If you want to see the Kubernetes dashboard you can run `kubectl proxy` (in a new terminal window) and then navigate to http://localhost:8001/ui .

 ## Test Deployment

 From the previous `describe service` command the `LoadBalancer Ingress:` line should have the external IP.
 The line below should give the port.